 4. Final Audit Report Provided to the Cognizant Vice President

 After the draft audit report is agreed upon, it becomes Final and is sent to the cognizant Vice President or Provost for their review.

 5. Report Distribution to the President and the Audit Committee of the Board of Trustees

-After the cognizant Vice President/Provost has had an opportunity to comment on the audit report, it is sent to the President and Management Audit Committee as well as the members of the Audit Committee of the Board of Trustees.
+After the cognizant Vice President/Provost has had an opportunity to comment on the audit report, it is sent to the President and Management Audit and Compliance Committee as well as the members of the Audit Committee of the Board of Trustees.

 6. Follow Up Audits

 Approximately 30 days to five months after the completion of an audit, Internal Audits performs a follow up audit and sends the DSS form to the area to determine that the agreed upon solutions and corrective actions have been implemented and are working effectively.
-Internal Audits is required to provide the President, and the Management Audit Committee members with a quarterly report on the follow up audits indicating the follow up audits that have been performed where all solutions and corrective actions have been implemented, the areas that have not yet implemented the required solutions and corrective actions and the areas that are scheduled to have a follow up audit performed in the upcoming five months.
-The quarterly report is also shared with the Audit Committee of the Board of Trustees.
+Internal Audits is required to provide the President, and the Management Audit and Compliance Committee members with a semi-annual report on the follow up audits indicating the follow up audits that have been performed where all solutions and corrective actions have been implemented, the areas that have not yet implemented the required solutions and corrective actions and the areas that are scheduled to have a follow up audit performed in the upcoming five months.
+The semi-annual report is also shared with the Audit Committee of the Board of Trustees.